 McLaren Vale, South Australia Winery

 Here’s a funky wine with a new grape variety and style for Brash Higgins that, once again, we made hardly any of.
 A sparkling co-ferment of Organic Crystal and Chenin Blanc grapes.
-The future looks pretty good for more, as we are planting another block of Crystal on Omensetter in Spring of 2019.
+The future looks pretty good for more, as we have planted another block of Crystal on our Omensetter Vineyard in Spring of 2019.

 We sourced the Crystal cuttings originally from a Greek grower in the Vale, Chris Pappas.
 He brought over a few cuttings of the white grape in his suitcase from his Greek hometown of Zitsa in the 1950’s to make his beloved ouzo here in his new home, McLaren Vale.
 We drank ouzo with him first in 2007, and many times after that, and it was darn good.
 The conversation eventually led to asking him for more info on the grapes he used.
 He said he couldn’t remember what the grapes were called, but would get back to me.
 His patch of Crystal is planted along his family home’s fence line in Adelaide.